-Self-Isolation in a pandemic lockdown means we are all required to stay at home and obey self-isolation.
+Self-Isolation in a pandemic lockdown means we are all required to stay at home.
+And obey self-isolation.
 The world may have paused but our lives and bodies continue the same.
 During self-isolation, we must keep healthy and not miss the routines that keep us this way.
 Dental care is one of those things.
 Our teeth still need everyday care and dentists will see you for emergencies only.
-In this post, we’ll quickly give you pediatric dental care during isolation tips so you can stay mouth healthy during self-isolation.
+In this post, we’ll give you pediatric dental care during isolation tips so you can stay mouth healthy during self-isolation.

 Pediatric Dental Care During Self-Isolation